mutpy/mutpy/README.rst

 MutPy
 =====

 MutPy is a mutation testing tool for Python 3.x source code.
 MutPy supports standard unittest module, generates YAML reports and has colorful output.
 It's apply mutation on AST level.
+You could boost your mutation testing process with high order mutations (HOM) and code coverage analysis.

 Mutation testing
 ~~~~~~~~~~~~~~~~